Jolene Blalock

-Jolene Blalock (/ˈbleɪlɒk/ BLAY-lok; born March 5, 1975) is an American actress and model.
+Jolene K. Blalock (/ˈbleɪlɒk/ BLAY-lok; born March 5, 1975), later credited mononymously as Jolene, is an American actress and model.
 She is best known for playing the Vulcan first officer and science officer T'Pol on the science-fiction series Star Trek: Enterprise.
 Her other work includes guest-star appearances on television series and in films.

 Early life

 Blalock was born and raised in San Diego, California, with three siblings.
 She spent her childhood surfing and developing artistic skills.

 Career

 Early work

 Blalock left home at age 17 to model in Europe and Asia.
 She has appeared on the cover of many men's lifestyle magazines, was twice featured in Maxims "Girls of Maxim" gallery, and was named the 10th sexiest woman in the world in 2003 by FHM.
 She posed for a clothed fashion layout in Playboy in April 2002, and was later interviewed by the magazine for its "20Q" section in February 2005.

+She appeared in the music video for Phil Collins 1997 song Wear My Hat, as the first of many fans vying for his attention.

 She made her television debut on the sitcom Veronica's Closet, before guest appearances on Love Boat: The Next Wave, CSI: Crime Scene Investigation, and JAG.
 She appeared as Medea in a television movie adaptation of Jason and the Argonauts (2000).
-She also appeared in the movie On the Edge (2001) and the miniseries The Diamond Hunters (2001) before being cast on Star Trek: Enterprise.
+She also appeared in the TV movie On the Edge (2001) and the miniseries The Diamond Hunters (2001) before being cast on Star Trek: Enterprise.
 She appeared in the music video "Denise" (1999) by Fountains of Wayne.